 Day 2 – Jeita Grotto, Harissa & Byblos Day Trip with Zingyride

-Epic day trip: When in Lebanon, hiring a car is not really an option unless you’re feeling very brave with the crazy driving!
+Epic day trip: When in Lebanon, hiring a car is not really an option unless you’re feeling very brave with driving!
 Also, public transport is just about non-existent.
 So this itinerary will involve doing group tours.
 This is generally the easiest way to see the main attractions.
 Although, a nice Japanese couple told me they were able to get a minivan to Byblos from Beirut.
 Catching a minivan is indeed what I did for another day trip (Baalbek Ruins), but consider the day’s itinerary.
 They missed out on seeing other beautiful places on the coast that were possible to do on a tour.

 I can highly recommend Zingyride.
 They offered a group tour for $35USD.
 The cheapest online price.
 It was great value.
 Would you believe, there was only one other person on the tour.
 You guessed it, another Aussie!
 Additionally, they offer accommodation pickup.
 Our guide @ogadragon was a friendly, funny and honest guy.
 He organised the day well, but also educated us on the current situation in Lebanon which was fascinating and eye opening!
 If you would like to book a Zingyride tour, use our promo code ZTMMDIY5 at the checkout for a 5% discount on any tour!